 We are subject to macroeconomic fluctuations in the U.S. and worldwide economy including inflationary pressures that may cause the cost of manufacturing our products or servicing our products to increase.
 Concerns about consumer and investor confidence, volatile corporate profits and reduced capital spending, uncertainty in the global banking and financial services market, international conflicts, terrorist and military activity, civil unrest and pandemic-related illness could reduce customer orders or cause customer order cancellations.
-For example, any future resurgence of the COVID-19 pandemic may cause adverse impacts on global economic activity which could negatively impact our business.
-In addition, political and social turmoil related to international conflicts, such as that occurring in Russia and Ukraine, and terrorist acts may put further pressure on economic conditions in the United States and abroad.
+For example, any future global pandemic or other public health emergencies may cause adverse impacts on global economic activity which could negatively impact our business.
+In addition, political and social turmoil related to international conflicts, such as that occurring in Russia-Ukraine and Israel-Hamas, and terrorist acts may put further pressure on economic conditions in the United States and abroad.

 Weak economic conditions and declines in consumer spending and consumption may harm our operating results.
 Purchases of our products are often discretionary.
-During uncertain economic times, customers or potential customers may delay, reduce or forego their purchases of our products and services, which may impact our business in a number of ways, including lower prices for our products and services and reducing or delaying sales.
+During uncertain economic times, customers or potential customers may delay, reduce or forgo their purchases of our products and services, which may impact our business in a number of ways, including lower prices for our products and services and reducing or delaying sales.
 There could be a number of follow-on effects from economic uncertainty on our business, including insolvency of key suppliers resulting in product delays, delays in customer payments of outstanding accounts receivable and/or customer insolvencies, counterparty failures negatively impacting our operations, and increasing expense or inability to obtain future financing.
-Further, there is ongoing uncertainty regarding the federal budget and federal spending levels, including the possible impacts of a failure to increase the "debt ceiling."
-Any U.S. government default on its debt could have broad macroeconomic effects including a drop in the stock market and our stock price.
 In addition, negative macroeconomic conditions in the United States (including elevated interest rates) have had, and may continue to have, an adverse impact on capital market conditions, which could limit our ability to obtain additional debt or equity financing on acceptable terms or at all.